Rich Correll

-Richard Thomas Correll (born May 14, 1948) is an American television actor, director, writer, and producer.
+Richard Thomas Correll (born May 14, 1948) is an American film and television actor, director, writer, and producer.
 After working as an actor during his childhood and teenage years, he transitioned to directing in the 1990s, and he has gone on to direct episodes for series such as That's So Raven, The Suite Life of Zack & Cody, Hannah Montana, Cory in the House, The Suite Life on Deck, I'm in the Band, How to Rock, A.N.T.
 Farm, Jessie, Austin & Ally, Liv and Maddie, K.C.
 Undercover, Bunk'd, and Raven's Home.
 Correll also co-created Hannah Montana, alongside Michael Poryes and Barry O'Brien.

 Early life

 Born in Los Angeles County, California, Correll is the son of Charles Correll, who starred as Andy Brown on the radio program Amos 'n' Andy.
 He is the brother of Barbara Correll, Dottie Correll and Charles Correll Jr., who worked on Animal House as cinematographer and directed episodes of Without a Trace; CSI: Miami; CSI: Crime Scene Investigation; Beverly Hills, 90210; Melrose Place and Stargate SG-1.